sola-st/CMI-Finder/README.md

 **Output:** Running this on our preselected set of previously unseen repositories produces the predictions saved in the file ./testsets/scored_pairs_test.csv

-The following command tests bilstm model on the DynaPyt repository.
+The following command tests the bilstm model on the DynaPyt repository.

 ```
 mkdir -p .temp_predict